mikedilger/chorus/docs/CONFIG.md

 ### serve_ephemeral

-Accept and serve all ephemeral events to everybody.
+Whether or not to accept and serve all ephemeral events to everybody.

 Default is true.

 ### serve_relay_lists

-Accept and serve kind 10002 events to everybody.
+Whether or not to accept and serve kind 10002 Relay List Metadata (NIP-65) events to everybody.

 Default is true.

+### server_log_level

+How verbose to log issues with the main server code.

+Possible values are: Trace, Debug, Info, Warn, Error

+Default is Info

+### library_log_level

+How verbose to log library issues and other general issues

+Possible values are: Trace, Debug, Info, Warn, Error

+Default is Warn

+### client_log_level

+How verbose to log issues with client requests

+Possible values are: Trace, Debug, Info, Warn, Error

+Default is Error